Willyb15/Data-Science-Python/week3/day5-intro_to_functions/functions_lecture.md

 Out[2]: [0]
 ```

 So we moved the `return` statement into the `if` block of our function.
-Now when we call `get_evens()` we get a different result.
-Why is this?
-Well, like we discussed, when the function encounters that `return evens` statement, it immediately gives back `evens`.
+Now, when we call `get_evens()`, we get a different result.
+This is because the function immediately gives back our `evens` list as soon as it encounters that `return evens` statement.
 When we called `get_evens()` above, it encountered that `return` statement in our first iteration through our `for` loop, when `element` was equal to `0`.
 As a result, `0` got appended to the `evens` list, and then in the next line that `evens` list got returned from the function.

 Note that this isn't necessarily a bad thing.
 Sometimes we want a function to return something as soon as a condition is met.
-In this case you definitely want to use the `return` in a similar fashion as shown above.
-So it's good to know about this quality of the `return`.
+In this case, we'll want to use the `return` in a similar fashion as shown above.
+Thus, it's good to know about this quality of the `return`.

 #### Function Definitions: Part 2